Drug kingpin Anthony Netzler headed 500kg meth operation to fund the 'high-life' - NZ Herald

 He pleaded guilty to importing methamphetamine, possession of meth for supply, and supplying the drug.

-Via virtual link online at the High Court, Crown prosecutor Anna Pollett told Justice Melanie Harland that Netzler's offending involved paying an associate $20,000 per month to stash meth at his dojo, providing that associate with an encryption device, recruiting a seaman to help bring in the drugs, and overseas travel.
+Via virtual link online at the High Court, Crown prosecutor Anna Pollett told Justice Melanie Harland that Netzler's offending involved paying an associate $20,000 per month to stash meth, providing that associate with an encryption device, recruiting a seaman to help bring in the drugs, and overseas travel.

 Pollet said Netzler's sentence needed to reflect the "extremely serious matter and volume and role" he played in what remains one of the largest importations of methamphetamine in this country.